 Slide along to here to see the Silentmaster interconnecting dolly trolley

 Out of harm’s way

 It comes with the territory, oil, brake fluid and other flammable materials will naturally be resident in any mechanics workshop.
 When not in use it’s important to store hazardous materials safely, thus reducing the risk of accidental spillage and ignition.
 It’s a hazard, but not a problem with these storage cabinets

 The nuts and buts of the operation

 You will without doubt be requiring a plethora of varieties of nuts, bolts, screws, washers, bulbs and other small parts.
 Ensure that your car parts are stored efficiently with individual storage containers separating different sizes, shapes and brands.
-Lovely louvre panels and CP plastic storage bins create the perfect motor accessories storage unit.
+Lovely louvre panels and plastic storage bins create the perfect motor accessories storage unit.
 Fix them to the wall for a slimline storage solution.